laserpants/trombone/README.md

 #### AMQP

 The AMQP component integrates Trombone with RabbitMQ — a messaging system based on the Advanced Message Queuing Protocol.
-It allows consumer applications to receive asynchronous notifications when server resources are modified.
+This middleware allows consumer applications to receive asynchronous notifications when server resources are modified.

 ##### AMQP endpoint

     /exchange/trombone/api

+##### Using AMQP in JavaScript applications

 #### CORS